Create and manage volumes

 Detach volume

-Go to Beyond Compute Service > Virtual Machine in KakaoCloud Console.
+- Go to the Beyond Compute Service > Virtual Machine menu.

 Expand volume

-- After extending the volume size, use file system-related commands to extend the size of the file system.
+- After resizing, use file system commands to expand the file system.

-- Go to Beyond Compute Service > Virtual Machine in KakaoCloud Console.
+- Go to the Beyond Compute Service > Virtual Machine menu.

-The partition table format and file system type for each OS provided by KakaoCloud are as follows.
+The following table shows the default partition table formats and file system types provided by KakaoCloud by OS:

 ---|---|---|---|